Wedding Day Timeline: Everything You Need to Know

 Midnight Breakdown complete

-Even though a morning wedding sounds a bit unorthodox, there are many pros to having an AM wedding.
-First of all, brunch receptions can be more affordable than evening weddings—venues might have lower rental rates since your event isn't during peak hours; plus, brunch-menu fare tends to be less pricey than traditional dinner entrees like beef and seafood.
-Not to mention that your alcohol tab will likely be lower, since guests will drink less during the daytime than they would at a nighttime celebration.
-But, you will have to get up early (sorry, there's no way around it!) and the getting-ready process might feel a bit hectic.
-To ease the morning rush, it's best to get ready at the venue, if possible; schedule your hair and makeup artists to arrive at the wedding venue to minimize travel time.
-If you've decided you'd like to host a morning wedding, here is a sample wedding day timeline to help you get started.
+There are many pros to having an AM wedding.
+First of all, brunch receptions can be more affordable than evening weddings—venues might have lower rental rates since your event isn't during peak hours, brunch fare tends to be less pricey than traditional dinner entrees, and your alcohol tab will likely be lower.
+But you will have to get up early (sorry, there's no way around it!), and the getting ready process might feel a bit hectic.
+To ease the morning rush, it's best to get ready at the venue, if possible.

 7:30 a.m.
 Bride begins hair and makeup